rvjc/free-mandelbrot/README.md

 age is often at the expense of other activities which can limit your options down the road.
-With the entry requirements for Computer Science courses dropping all the time, many aspiring programmers neglect the deeper aspects of mathematics and live to regret it later.
+With the entry requirements for Computer Science courses dropping all the time, many aspiring programmers neglect the deeper mathematical aspects (which are often bound with their school work) and live to regret it later.
+But, as is so often the case, the real fun is to be found in burrowing down below the superfical aspects.
+And this is as true of activities like music, car-tinkering and sports as it is for programming.

 ## Screenshots